fukasugi/WSL_Initialization/README.md

-# Wsl 2 initial ssh setup for github
+# Wsl 2 initial setup for github and dev environment

+## What this project does?
+* Install fundamental apt packages
+* Setup docker engine
+* Setup ssh configuration
+* Setup wsl configuration

 ## Wsl distros
 This setup were confiremed in